ulfaslak/covid19_mobility/covid19.compute.dtu.dk/content/posts/new_corona_and_travel.md

 Since almost all media attention has focused on Aarhus and Ringsted, this figure is somewhat reassuring.
 **Aarhus and Ringsted visibly stand apart in case numbers.**
-Note also that case number increase has stabilized to a linear increase in these places, and has seemingly ceased in Ringsted.
+Note also that the case number increase has stabilized to a linear increase in these places, and has seemingly ceased in Ringsted.

 ## Do people stay at home?

 The most interesting measure of travel to inspect in relation to growing case numbers, is the degree to which people stay at home during the day.
 Read about how we measure this in the [Going out](http://localhost:1313/visualizations/where_people_are_going_out/) visualization page.
-T he two plots below are screenshots from that section of our website.
+The two plots below are screenshots from that section of our website.
 Note that the curves are smoothened to a seven-day average to reveal trends.

 Looking at how much people leave their home during daytime in Aarhus, Ringsted and Ishøj compared to the whole country as a baseline, it is clear that, following July 28, a collective drop seems to occur.